JuniorFazzio/portfolio/README.md

 - Applied Causal Inference and Data Analysis with Python to identify CDN problems, specially applying matching and propensity score matching to measure ATT estimation.
 - Developed a Score of Quality of Video Consumption, to identify experience problems, impacting more then millions of video plays per day
+- Build Dahsboards in Looker Studio to report KPIs of transcoding and CDN for stakeholders

 #### Data Scientist @ Compass.UOL | 2022 - 2024